 The Public Engagement Small Grants Scheme provides up to £1,000 for LSHTM staff and doctoral students in any Faculty or MRC Unit to plan and deliver public engagement projects about our research.
-The 2019 Scheme is currently open.
-New for 2019, we have introduced one Continued Development Grant of £3,000-£5,000 for a project which builds on previous engagement activities, learning and/or public engagement experience.
+In 2019, we introduced one Continued Development Grant of £3,000-£5,000 for a project which builds on previous engagement activities, learning and/or public engagement experience.
+The 2019 Scheme is currently closed.

-For information about how to apply, including the Grant Application Form, and where to go for advice and support, please log on to the intranet.
+For information about how to apply, including the Grant Application Form, Scheme dates, and where to go for advice and support, please log on to the intranet.

 What is the funding for?